James Ketchell is a serial adventurer, motivational speaker and Scouting ambassador.

-On 16th May 2011, James Ketchell reached the summit of Mount Everest.
-Nearly a year prior to that, James had rowed single handed across the Atlantic Ocean.
-Three years prior to that, he was recovering from a serious motorcycle accident that left him with broken legs, a severely broken and dislocated ankle and the prognosis that he was likely to suffer a permanent walking impairment and would certainly not be able to continue the active physical lifestyle he had enjoyed up to that point.
+In 2007, James was recovering from a serious motorcycle accident that left him with broken legs and a severely broken and dislocated ankle.
+The prognosis was that he was likely to suffer a permanent walking impairment and would certainly not be able to continue the active physical lifestyle he had enjoyed up to that point.

 You can follow James via this website or on Twitter: @captainketch